-Let’s face it, when managing any enterprise software product, there are never enough resources on the software development team to do everything we want to be doing, at the speed that we want to be getting it done.
+Let’s face it, when managing any enterprise software product, there are never enough software talent on the software development team to do everything we want to be doing, at the speed that we want to be getting it done.
 So many important needs compete for the software team’s bandwidth: bug fixing, technical upgrades, customer-requested enhancements, new product offerings, redesign/re-architecting of existing offerings, etc. Within any organization, these competing needs require good structure around backlog prioritization.
-In a privately held, self-funded organization like TalentQuest, this requires laser-focused optimization in all the ways that we staff our team, architect our software, and manage our operations if we are going to succeed at making our clients happy while also broadening our software product offerings.
+In a privately held, self-funded organization like TalentQuest, this requires laser-focused optimization in all the ways that you staff our team, architect your software, maximizing your software talent and managing your operations if you are going to succeed at making our clients happy while also broadening our software product offerings.

 The Right Talent